juergenlerner/eventnet/data/les_miserables/README.md

 Data on actor co-appearances in chapters of Victor Hugo's _Les Misérables_, derived from the file `jean.dat` compiled by Donald Knuth.
-See the Webpage for the [**Standford GraphBase**](https://www-cs-faculty.stanford.edu/~knuth/sgb.html).
+See the Webpage for the [**Standford GraphBase**](https://www-cs-faculty.stanford.edu/~knuth/sgb.html) for a link to the original data.